cato-a/CoDaM_MiscMod/README.md

   * Added new CVAR `scr_mm_meleekill_ignore` (values: `bolt`, `secondary`, `primary`, `grenade`).
 Requested by AJ
   * Improved `!mute` command with "list", to see muted players. (e.g `!mute list`)
   * Fixes bug with `!mute` command where some player ID was name causing some of the mutes not to be saved across maps
-  * Fixes a typo in `!wmap` description and also fixes banned player display "Disconnected" instead of "Banned" when banned
+  * Fixes a typo in `!wmap` description
+  * Fixes banned player display "Disconnected" instead of "Banned" when banned
   * Added new command `!teleport <player> (<player>|<x> <y> <z>)`
   * Fixes players getting stuck when spawning/moving to a player position, revamp of old code used to fix blocked spawnpoints etc

   3.0.6
   * Fixes rare race condition introduced in 3.0.5 for `!unban` command
   * Added new command `!wmap` to adjust CoDaM's weaponmap feature
-  * Improvements to `!pistols` command, new arguments: `"on"`, `"empty"`, `"disable" `or a number of bullets in the chamber (e.g `!pistols 3`, for 3 bullets)
+  * Improvements to `!pistols` command, new arguments: `on`, `empty`, `disable` or a number of bullets in the chamber (e.g `!pistols 3`, for 3 bullets)
   * Minor adjustment to some commands code
   * Improvements to `validate_number()` function
   * Adjustments to BEL menu code
-  * Workaround for CoDaM's weapon map code that force noMap under some conditions (`set scr_mm_wmap_force "1"` to enable) (the code is very hacky, don't use if you don't have to).
+  * Workaround for CoDaM's weapon map code that force `noMap` under some conditions (`set scr_mm_wmap_force "1"` to enable) (the code is very hacky, don't use if you don't have to).
 Requested by TheGreatGatsby the ungrateful
   * Added new command `!meleekill <on|off>` to change instant kill on melee

   3.0.5